GatiVora/Book_Review/README.md

 -Scheduler: Automate periodic scraping of book data to keep the database updated
 ## Configuration

-Before running the project, set the following environment variables.
-Modify them according to your specific setup:
+Before running the project modify below according to your specific setup: